DominikGrodl/CloudKitExtras/README.md

 ```swift
 public protocol RecordFields: CaseIterable, RawRepresentable where RawValue == String {}
 ```
-Simple protocol requiring the type to be CaseIterable and String RawRepresentable.
+Simple protocol requiring the type to be `CaseIterable` and `String` `RawRepresentable`.
 This is used to identified the available fields both when encoding/decoding as well as building Queries and specifying which fields to retrieve.

-When using the retrieve APIs with a Query, the Fields enum will be used to specify which fields to retrieve, so that if you have a type which only needs a subset of the record (such as only the name and image resource from a larger profile), the `desiredKeys` field on the `func records(matching:inZoneWith:desiredKeys:resultsLimit)` method will be populated with the fields.
+When using the retrieve APIs with a `Query`, the `Fields` enum will be used to specify which fields to retrieve, so that if you have a type which only needs a subset of the `CKRecord` (such as only the name and image resource from a larger profile), the `desiredKeys` field on the `func records(matching:inZoneWith:desiredKeys:resultsLimit)` method will be populated with the fields, saving us from over fetching.

 ## Examples
-We can define a simple Post type:
+We can define a simple `Post` struct:
 ```swift
 struct Post {
     let author: CKRecord.Reference